-Many of the countries in which it operates have experienced terrorist attacks in the past.
+Many of the countries in which it operates have experienced terrorist attacks, armed conflicts and civil unrest in the past.
 Terrorist activities could materially and adversely affect international financial markets and economies and may adversely affect the operations, revenues and profitability of the Group.
-The consequences of any of these terrorist attacks or armed conflicts are unpredictable, and the Group may not be able to foresee events that could have an adverse effect on the Group's business, results of operations and/or financial condition.
+The consequences of any of these terrorist attacks, armed conflicts or civil unrest are unpredictable, and the Group may not be able to foresee events that could have an adverse effect on the Group's business, results of operations and/or financial condition.